-Hearing Impaired ......
-1 credit This course is for first responders, EMT's, paramedics, and other allied health professionals who need the necessary communication skills to deal effectively with hearing impaired patients.
+Basic Trauma Course is designed to educate emergency medical personnel in how to care for trauma patients with whom they come in contact.
+This course follows state and national Standards for Trauma Care.
+(Prerequisite: EMTB 1010 and 1020, or 1050.
+Nursing personnel EMT's and other allied health professionals may qualify for the course.)
 F, S, Su taking the class will have a working knowledge of the laws pertaining to ambulance operations, special physical forces and unusual situations relating directly to the operator.
 The driving portion of the class will utilize the techniques learned during the classroom training.
 F, S, Su

-- EMTB 1130 Emergency Vehicle Operations (EVOC) ...
-1 credit This course is designed to develop the knowledge and ability of the emergency vehicle operator through classroom and behind the wheel instruction.
+EMTB 1130 Emergency Vehicle Operations (EVOC) ...
+1 credit

+This course is designed to develop the knowledge and ability of the emergency vehicle operator through classroom and behind the wheel instruction.
 Emergency medical personnel

-- EMTB 1140 Pediatric Emergency Care ......
-1 credit Dealing with children and families, pediatric basics, IV access, newborn resuscitation, medical emergencies, trauma, poisonings, environmental emergencies, SIDS, and assessment are covered along with the appropriate skills for pediatric care.
-F, S, Su - EMTB 1160 High Angle Rescue Technician ......
-4 credits Vertical rope rescue techniques, rope equipment and care, ascending/descending techniques, patient care, personal safety, legal responsibilities and self evacuation.
-F, S, Su 8 hours lecture / 14.5 hours laboratory - EMTB 1170 First Responder Recertification ..................1 credit This course is designed to meet the requirements of the state of Tennessee regarding license renewal for First Responders.
+EMTB 1140 Pediatric Emergency Care 1 credit

+Dealing with children and families, pediatric basics, IV access, newborn resuscitation, medical emergencies, trauma, poisonings, environmental emergencies, SIDS, and assessment are covered along with the appropriate skills for pediatric care.
+F, S, Su

+EMTB 1150 Wilderness EMT 4 credits

+This course provides the certified EMT with the medical knowledge and skills to complement their existing level of training in wilderness areas.
+Areas covered include patient assessment, prolonged transport, medical rescue equipment, trauma, environmental medicine, back country medicine and wilderness rescue training.
+F, S, Su

+EMTB 1160 High Angle Rescue Technician 4 credits

+Vertical rope rescue techniques, rope equipment and care, ascending/descending techniques, patient care, personal safety, legal responsibilities and self evacuation.
+F, S, Su

+8 hours lecture / 14.5 hours laboratory

+EMTB 1170 First Responder Recertification1 credit

+This course is designed to meet the requirements of the state of Tennessee regarding license renewal for First Responders.
 The course content includes review of information from prior training and an update to current standards of care.
 Su

+EMTB 2210 Vehicle Rescue Procedures 1 credit

+This course is to develop the knowledge and skills necessary to plan, prepare, and perform vehicle rescue operations quickly, efficiently, and safely.
+To be covered includes assessment, management of hazardous situations, support operations, and response.
+The various sessions will deal with both theory and practical application.
+Includes some disaster management practices.
+F, S, Su